-Defendant to ask to move California warehouse fire trial
+Suspect in fatal warehouse fire says he can’t get fair trial

 Alameda County district attorney spokeswoman Teresa Drenick declined comment.

-Legal experts said the judge’s rejection of the plea agreement was a surprise and a rare event.

-“It sent ripples through the legal community,” said defense attorney Michael Cordoza, a former prosecutor.
+Legal experts said the judge’s rejection of the plea agreement was surprising and rare.
+“It sent ripples through the legal community,” said defense attorney Michael Cardoza, a former prosecutor.

 Cardoza said both sides had good reasons to accept the deal.
-He said that Almena faced a life sentence.
-Meanwhile, he said prosecutors faced the possibility of a politically disastrous acquittal.
+He said that Almena faced a life sentence and prosecutors risked a politically disastrous acquittal.

-Cardoza also speculated that San Francisco Bay Area judges may also be a reluctant to be perceived as too lenient with prison sentences after Santa Clara County Judge Aaron Persky was recalled from office in June.
-Voters recalled Persky after he sentenced former Stanford University swimmer Brock Turner to six months in jail instead of a longer prison sentence for a sexual assault conviction.
+He also suggested that California judges may be a reluctant to be perceived as too lenient after Santa Clara County Judge Aaron Persky was recalled from office in June.

+Voters recalled Persky after he sentenced former Stanford University swimmer Brock Turner to six months in jail instead of a longer sentence for a sexual assault conviction.
-Serra said it’s unclear what role if any the Perksy recall had on Cramer.
-But he agreed that the recall “at some level” may affect some judges.